Don’t stress that your claim will be denied because of a pre-existing condition.

 It’s these types of difficulties that can make it important to have an experienced workers’ compensation attorney working for you.
 Make sure you’re covering all your bases.
-Contact the attorneys at Gerber & Holder Attorneys At Law today so that we can review your situation and fight on your behalf.
+Contact the attorneys at Gerber & Holder Workers’ Compensation Attorneys today so that we can review your situation and fight on your behalf.

 Don’t take your employer at their word if they say your workplace injury isn’t covered.